JoelRSimpson/g13/README.md

 Use pbm2lpbm to convert a pbm image to the correct format, then just cat that into the pipe (cat starcraft2.lpbm > /tmp/g13-0).
 The pbm file must be 160x43 pixels.

+# installing [g13d](https://github.com/ecraven/g13) as a systemd service

+scripts to checkout, build, install and run [g13d](https://github.com/ecraven/g13) as a systemd service. tested with debian sid.

+the steps that are executed are explained [here](http://lumue.github.io/2015/11/03/using-logitech-g13-on-debian-sid.html)

+## build and install

+to build and install use:

+    ./build.sh && sudo ./install.sh

+## configure

+to change the key bindings that are loaded by default, edit ``/usr/lib/g13d/etc/default.bind``

+    nano /usr/lib/g13d/etc/default.bind

+## starting and stopping the service

+start service

+    sudo systemctl start g13d-service

+stop service

+    sudo systemctl stop g13d-service

+## removing

+to remove everything from your system, execute

+    ./uninstall.sh

 ## License

 All files without a copyright notice are placed in the public domain.
 Do with it whatever you want.